ICR-SC/good-practice/docs/good/monday.md

 - Creating a simple project folder for your research
 - Opening and using VSCode for coding and project management
 - Setting up a basic folder structure for a research project

-## Key Takeaways

-- Command line skills help you work efficiently and reproducibly
-- Alma HPC is used for large-scale analyses; know how to log in and run jobs
-- VSCode is a powerful tool for coding, documentation, and project organization
-- A clear folder structure makes your research easier to manage and share

 ## Homework